-The cost of living spaces aside, it’s generally accepted that life in the city is a little more expensive than life in the suburbs.
+The cost of living spaces aside, it’s generally accepted that life in the city is a little more expensive than in the suburbs.
 Daily expenses such as food, fuel, child care, and the likes cost more in the city.
-You will need to exercise discipline and stick to a budget if you hope to save while living in the city.
+Therefore, you will need to exercise discipline and stick to a budget if you hope to save while living in the city.
 On the other hand, life is relatively cheaper in the suburbs, and you can effortlessly meet your saving goals.

 The crime rate in major cities is generally higher compared to that in the suburbs.
-Household burglaries and the likes are not very common in the suburbs, and residents are always all too willing to be a part of the community watch program.
+Household burglaries and the likes are not very common in the suburbs, and residents are always too willing to be a part of the community watch program.

 If you choose to live in the inner city, you will need to be extra vigilant not to fall victim to the different kinds of crime.
-However, it is always worth pointing out that the security level and any concerns on that front will depend on the specific neighborhood you move into within the city.
+However, it is always worth pointing out that the security level and any concerns will depend on the specific neighborhood you move into within the city.

-As highlighted, there is a wide range of factors to consider when choosing between living in the city and the suburbs.
+As highlighted, there is a wide range of factors to consider when living in the city and the suburbs.
 Looking at the outlined pros and cons with an open mind should help you come to a choice that is just right for you.